You have probably been eating Kale chips as a salad, in burgers, or something else.

 Mind it, these carotenoids are not found in the human body and need to be consumed from a food source.

-Health.gov says that Kale contains zinc, vitamin C, vitamin E, and beta-carotene.
-These minerals are good for eye health.
+Health.gov says that Kale contains zinc, vitamins E and C, and beta-carotene.
+These minerals and vitamins are good for eye health.

 Moreover, Vitamin C can help slow the progression of age-related macular degeneration and lower your risk of developing cataracts.